cerenkasap/prediction_of_employee_promotion/README.md

 **Adding input features** might help to reduce bias on the model.

 ## Notes
-This model needs to be pickled so that it can be saved on disk.

 **Error Analysis** should be performed to understand the underlying causes of the error (missclassification).

 Thanks for reading :)